 Ancillary Probate Administration: This type of probate is for when the decedent owned Florida real property in his or her own, individual name.
 We have more on ancillary probate administrations here.

-If you are having questions on Probate in Florida, our free book, Navigating the Florida Probate Process, will be invaluable to the personal representative and the rest of the family today.
-Follow this link to your free book today!
+If you are having questions on Probate in Florida or if you are the nominated personal representative (i.e., "executor") of the decedent's last will and testament, our free book, Navigating the Florida Probate Process, will be invaluable help in this difficult time.
+Follow this link to your free book today.

 At DeLoach, Hofstra & Cavonis, P.A., we understand that a lack of direction during probate can add undue strain to a family already facing a difficult time.
 We are here to protect you and your family’s assets and help you navigate the probate process as quickly and smoothly as possible.
-With decades of experience in the probate process, our Seminole and Pinellas Park attorneys are prepared to provide hard work and good advice to make things as easy as possible during this difficult time.
+With decades of experience in the probate process, we will make the probate process as easy as possible possible during this difficult time.